BBVA/sessionclassification/README.md

 ### Non_printable
 It has been observed that some bytes within the distribution appear frequently in the encrypted data.

-The non_printable variable represents the proportion of non-printable bytes with respect to the rest of the bytes that the package payload contains.
+The non_printable variable represents the proportion of non-printable bytes with respect to the rest of the bytes that the packet payload contains.

 <div align="center" >
   <img width="70%"  src="img/non_printable.png"/>